-1.2.6.4 CHWM adjustments made pursuant to this section 1.2.6 are subject to the following limitations:
+1.2.6.4 CHWM adjustments made pursuant to this section 1.2.6 are subject to each of the following limitations:

-a cumulative 40 aMW of additional CHWM for qualifying tribal utilities and utilities operating pursuant to a P.L.
+a cumulative 40 aMW limit of additional CHWM for qualifying tribal utilities and utilities operating pursuant to a P.L.
 93-638 contract over the term of the Agreement,

-a Rate Period limit of 50 aMW of additional CHWM for all new public utility CHWM Contract holders, or
+a cumulative Rate Period limit of 50 aMW of additional CHWM for all new public utility CHWM Contract holders and for qualifying tribal utilities and utilities operating pursuant to a P.L.
+93-638 contract, and

-(3) a cumulative 200 aMW of additional CHWM for all new public utility CHWM Contract holders.
+(3) a cumulative 200 aMW limit of additional CHWM for all new public utility CHWM Contract holders and for qualifying tribal utilities and utilities operating pursuant to a P.L.
+93-638 contract over the term of the Agreement.

-If a proposed CHWM adjustment under this section 1.2.6 would exceed the limits in either (1) or (2) above, then BPA shall reduce such adjustment to an amount that does not exceed the limit.
+If a proposed CHWM adjustment under this section 1.2.6 would exceed the limits in (1), (2), or (3) above, then BPA shall reduce such adjustment to an amount that does not exceed the applicable limit.
 If the limit has been fully exhausted, then the proposed CHWM adjustment under this section 1.2.6 will be reduced to zero and BPA shall make no change to «Customer Name»’s CHWM.

-For any Rate Period that the total amount of CHWM adjustments for all tribal utilities and utilities operating pursuant to a P.L.
-93-638 contract would exceed either of the limits above, BPA shall proportionally reduce the CHWM adjustments of the tribal and P.L.
-93-638 utilities so that each receives a pro rata share of the remaining amount under the applicable limit for that Rate Period.
+For any Rate Period that the total amount of CHWM adjustments under this section 1.2.6 would exceed the limits in (1), (2), or (3) above, BPA shall proportionally reduce the CHWM adjustments of the new public utility CHWM Contract holders and qualifying tribal utilities and utilities operating pursuant to a P.L.
+93-638 contract, as applicable, so that each receives a pro rata share of the remaining amount under the applicable limit for that Rate Period.
 BPA shall determine each utility’s pro rata share as specified in the CHWM Implementation Policy.

 1.2.6.5 For any Rate Period that BPA changes «Customer Name»’s CHWM pursuant to this section 1.2.6, BPA shall revise the table in section 1.1. of this Exhibit B with the adjusted CHWM to be effective at the start of the next Rate Period.
 BPA shall provide «Customer Name» written notice of the CHWM change and revised Exhibit B.

-Drafter’s Note: End 1.2.6 for tribal utilities.
+End section 1.2.6 for tribal utilities.

+Drafter’s Note: Include the following for customers that are JOEs.
+If another section 1.2.6 applies to the JOE, adjust the numbering of the following to section 1.2.7.

+1.2.6 Joint Operating Entities

+1.2.6.1 Member Additions

+If a utility with a CHWM Contract becomes a Member of «Customer Name» at any time after CHWMs are calculated, then BPA, as part of the amendment to add the new Member, shall add the new Member’s CHWM to «Customer Name»’s CHWM and revise the table in section 1.1 of this exhibit accordingly.

+1.2.6.2 Member Terminations

+If a «Customer Name» Member terminates their membership under «Customer Name» at any time after CHWMs are calculated, then BPA, as part of the amendment to remove the departing Member, shall subtract the departing Member’s CHWM from «Customer Name»’s CHWM and revise the table in section 1.1 of this exhibit accordingly.

+End section 1.2.6 for JOEs.

 2. REVISIONS

-BPA may unilaterally revise this exhibit to the extent allowed in section 1 of this exhibit.
-All other changes require mutual agreement.
+BPA shall unilaterally revise this exhibit pursuant to section 1 of this exhibit.
+All other changes to this Exhibit B will be made by mutual agreement of the Parties.

 (PS«X/LOC»- «File Name with Path».docx) «mm/dd/yy» {Drafter’s Note: Insert date of finalized contract here}